OrkoHunter/orkohunter/content/blog/why-open-source.md

 [Richard Feynman](https://en.wikipedia.org/wiki/Richard_Feynman) has said - _"If you find science boring, you're learning it from a wrong teacher."_

 I feel the same for programming.
-Students would not like the complexity of a doubly linked list written in C, but may enjoy Python's 10 lines of code for their web server.
+Students may not like the complexity of a doubly linked list written in C, but might enjoy Python's 10 lines of code for their web server.
 Sure a lot of people like writing Software, but not everyone _"loves"_ to do it for their career.

 In contrast of only working with a handful of internship projects, working on many well designed Open Source software increase our chances of falling in love with it.
 And it helps.